Other reports and articles on Brexit

 This short article by Professor Colin Reid of Dundee University attempts to set out the continuing ground rules, and the new influences, under which environmental law will operate when the UK leaves the EU.

-Academic articles on what Brexit means for particular environmental law topics
+Articles on what Brexit means for particular environmental law topics

 This briefing paper prepared by Brodies LLP gives a clear and simple explanation of the process for a UK withdrawal from the EU, alternatives to EU membership, what Brexit might mean for issues such as trade and employment law, and impacts on different sectors such as renewable energy, farming and fisheries.
 It includes a particular focus on implications for Scotland, including Scottish legislation and tax.